 Even if you have no desire to become a leader in your working environment, a lot of these activities and articles can help you recognize your own strengths and weaknesses.
 Additionally, they can help you better understand the people who lead you, and how you might better relate to one another.
 And who knows?
 Maybe all of this will make you realize you really do want to be an inspirational, dedicated leader in your workplace.
 If that's the case, use this information to kick-start your dreams and find the right leadership training course for you.

-See the links on the next page for lots more information on leadership training.
+See the links below for lots more information on leadership training.